jowj/halfhazard/README.md

 4. [X] Start using `query` more - that's the right way to reference anything in the db
     - i think current user can and maybe even should be in appstorage, but everything else we should be persisting to db
 5. [X] Specifically, use a `Query` to make it so the only expenses you see by default have your name on them
-6. [ ] Create "Manage Groups View" and an add group button
+6. [X] Create "Manage Groups View" and an add group button
     - also add a thing to show the group per expense, maybe?
     - maybe just make groups a required thing?
 ..
 ..
-??. [ ] Computed property on expense that auto splits based on group memberhsip count ..
+??.
+[X] Computed property on expense that auto splits based on group memberhsip count ..
 ..
 ??. [ ] move every swiftdata thing to cloudkit
 ??. [ ] add fields to configure username in login screen
     - use that instead of userID in ExpenseView
-??. [ ] move all buttons to a ctrl click menu to clean up UI
+??. [ ] move all buttons to a ctrl click menu to clean up UI ??. [ ] Add a navigation menu for each  group?